 In 1947, a woman named AnnaBelle joined the management team of the Porters & Waiters Club when she married Billy Weakley.
 Shortly thereafter, Joe McQueen convinced Billy and AnnaBelle to turn the basement of their building into a jazz club.
 Joe mentioned he was allowed to run his club as long as he took care of setting up the tables and chairs, and taking them down.

 After proving himself, he said that he was eventually given a key to access the club at any hour.

-Joe’s passion for music…his skill at his craft…the heart in his art became legendary.
-It traveled not just the main lines of the Union Pacific and the Central Pacific, but all of its subsidiaries and spurs…and nine rail lines converged in Ogden.
+Joe’s passion for music, his skill at his craft and his heart in the art became legendary.
+It traveled not just the main lines of the Union Pacific and the Central Pacific, but all of its subsidiaries and spurs.

 Trains laid over in Ogden at all hours.
 A passenger might have up to 18 hours to wait for their connection headed in any one of 9 directions.

 At any hour, world-class touring musicians would roll into Ogden with a scrap of paper in their pocket from a fellow musician that read, “Ogden.
 Joe McQueen” followed by a five-digit phone number.